Saul-R/blog/_posts/2019-10-08-tf-environ.md

 ---
 layout: post
 title: Python deep learning setup on GPU
-subtitle: Get up and running in 30 minutes
+subtitle: Get up and running in less than an hour
 background: '/img/posts/03-deeplearning.jpg'
 ---